Larkhall: Notable people

+David Keir Gracie

+David Keir Gracie, (26 January 1927 – 26 October 2020) Olympian and member of Larkhall YMCA Harriers.
+Gracie moved to Larkhall as a young child in the mid 1930's and after leaving the Royal Marines in 1947 he Joined the Larkhall YMCA Harriers where he discovered his love for athletics.
+He competed in the men's 400 metres hurdles at the 1952 Summer Olympics.
+Amongst his other achievements, In 1953 he won the World University Games 400m Hurdles title in Dortmund, Germany.
+He was also part of the Team GB Quartet who won the silver medals in the 4x400m relay at the same event.
+Gracie died in October 2020 at the age of 93.

 Black Lady

 The black lady of Larkhall is a local ghost story.
 She was said to be the Indian servant of Captain Henry McNeil Hamilton, the last owner of Broomhill House (55°43′59.03″N 3°59′4.78″W) who was brought to Larkhall by Captain McNeil after one of his many seafaring voyages.
 She was happy with her new life but her ignorance of Scottish customs made her a social outcast.
 The Captain forbade her to leave Broomhill House during the day.
 Soon she was not seen at night either and the Captain claimed she had disappeared, but locals were suspicious.
 She is said to have returned, as her ghostly form appeared in the windows of Broomhill House and then later in Morgan Glen.
 The Captain is said to have died prematurely.

 When Broomhill House fell into disrepair the 500 long cwt door lintel was moved down to the Applebank public house on Millheugh road by a large group of men.
 The next day it was said to be found lying across the road from the public house.
 In the 1960s a team from the Tonight programme visited Larkhall as they tried to perform the first televised exorcism.
 The cameras were frozen over in fine weather and after filming finished the director was killed in a road crash on his way to another location.
-He was found with a fence post impaled in his heart..
+He was found with a fence post impaled in his heart.